feilipu/yaz180/release/readme.md

 ### V1.5

 There is little change to the yaz180 code in this release, except a few tweaks to the IDE drivers and time reporting.
 This release has been compiled with `r11502` of sdcc, using the patch file included in z88dk.
 This release changes the location of some functions, so the [linkage file](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/yaz180/crt_yabios_def.inc) in z88dk has been updated.

+### V1.6

+There is little change to the yaz180 code in this release, except a few tweaks to the CLI.
+This release has been compiled with `r11556` of sdcc, using the patch file included in z88dk.
+All the underlying libraries have been updated too.